Rae699/Blog/_posts/2025-03-15-SICP-summary.md

            (make-interval 0 (max (* a a) (* b b)))))))
 ```

 The key lesson: **understanding the mathematical structure** of a computation can lead to more precise results.
 Simply rewriting an equation can dramatically reduce uncertainty.

+Hence, SICP exercises key takeaways are:
+- Each operation might increase errors due to dependency issues.
+- The more operations we perform, the more error accumulates.
+=> This is why numerical stability is crucial in scientific computing.

+How to Reduce Error?
+- Use algebraic transformations to reduce interval dependencies.
+- Use high-precision methods (floating-point error correction techniques).
+- Use advanced numerical techniques like affine arithmetic.

 #### **From Intervals to Constraint Systems**